 Pupils can opt to complete the Gold Arts Award programme alongside their choice of three or four A levels in the Sixth Form.
 The Trinity Gold Arts Award aims to enable learners to develop an understanding of the skills, knowledge and working practices relevant to their own art form, and the ability to take responsibility for their own art form development.
 Pupils demonstrate that they are able to evaluate and use information to design imaginative plans which can deal with unfamiliar or unexpected problems, analysing and reflecting on the success of the plan and drawing appropriate conclusions.
 Not only do pupils develop their own arts practice, but they are required to lead others in a large scale arts project.
 Gold Arts Award is a Level 3 qualification on the Regulated Qualifications Framework (RQF) and has 16 points on the UCAS tariff.

-For further information, please visit the Trinity Arts Awards website.
+For further information, please click on the links further down this page to expand them, and also visit the Trinity Arts Awards website.

 Part A: Extend own arts practice